 - Explain what you’ll do next.
 If age appropriate, explain to the child you’ll need to report the abuse to someone who will be able to help

 - Don’t delay reporting the abuse.
 The sooner the abuse is reported after the child discloses the better.
 Report as soon as possible so details are fresh in your mind and action can be taken quickly.
+This should be to either Gorkem Cavli or Michelle Wright who are the PMT Courses Safeguarding Officers

 This policy has been drawn up on the basis of law and guidance that seeks to protect children, namely: